Creating more natural light with a glass floor

 If it is the join between the glass and the rest of the floor that you’re concerned about, don’t worry!
 All our structural glass floors are installed perfectly flush to the floor and so don’t constitute a trip hazard.

-Types of structural glass floor
+Types of structural glass floors

 At Glass & Stainless, we use toughened and laminated glass in our structural glass floors.
 These each boast the necessary strength and durability to comfortably support the weight of people and furniture.
 Our structural glass floors are perfectly safe and the equal of metal, wood and other common building materials.